hcoberdalhoff/hcoberdalhoff.github.io/_posts/2022-09-23-AI-and-vectordata.md

 ![Demostration of using StableDiffusion as image compressor - Matthias Bühlmann](https://miro.medium.com/max/1100/1*RxuQz8chZmHk8n2fwpgDsg.png)
 *Demostration of using StableDiffusion as image compressor*

-Basically you translate and reduce (encode) the image data, so that StableDiffusions model can recreate the original image from the encoded data with minimal error.
+Basically you translate and reduce (encode) the image data to a lower dimension (i.e. minimal amount of data), so that the StableDiffusions model can recreate the original image from the encoded data with minimal error.
 The reduced data is called *latents*.
 See [variational autoencoders](https://en.wikipedia.org/wiki/Variational_autoencoder).

-The process is similiar to using a ML model to upscale images, but using the latent representation of the original image as source.
+The reconstruction (decoding) process is similiar to using a ML model to upscale images, but using the latent representation of the original image as source.

 ![Diagram of encoding to latents - Wikipedia](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4a/VAE_Basic.png/638px-VAE_Basic.png)
 *Diagram of encoding to latents from Wikidpedia*

 ## Reconstructing 3D data